 By submitting your PI to us, you consent to us using your PI for:

-d) any other purpose required or authorised by law (including the Australian Privacy Laws).
+(d) any other purpose required or authorised by law (including the Heavy Vehicle National Law and Regulations and Australian Privacy Laws).

 If you do not consent to our collection and use of your PI, we may not be able to carry out some or all of the Main Purposes, or provide you with products, services or information.

-Secondary Purposes may include: providing you with or improving and maintaining our products or services; sending you direct marketing about our products or services, deals and promotions; conducting customer surveys; managing our relationship with you; monitoring how you interact with us on our website or other contact points and helping you to complete an activity that you have chosen to undertake.
+Secondary Purposes may include: providing you with or improving and maintaining our products or services (which includes accessing call recordings and/or transcripts of call recordings for training and quality purposes); sending you direct marketing about our products or services, deals and promotions; conducting customer surveys; managing our relationship with you; monitoring how you interact with us on our website or other contact points and helping you to complete an activity that you have chosen to undertake.

-We may use certain non-personally identifiable information (such as anonymous usage data, IP addresses, browser type etc.) to improve the user experience, quality and design of our website or our efm Systems (and including the security and stability of our website or efm Systems), and to create new features, promotions, functionality and services by storing, tracking, analysing and processing user preferences and trends as well as user activity and communications.
+We may use certain non-personally identifiable information (such as anonymous usage data, IP addresses, browser type etc.) to improve the user experience, quality and design of our products and services, our website or our Systems (and including the security and stability of our website or Systems), and to help us better understand the needs of our customers so that we and third parties can better develop products and services for you, create new features, promotions, functionality and services by storing, tracking, analysing and processing user preferences and trends as well as user activity and communications.
 We may also disclose your PI to other businesses owned by us for use in the manners described above.
 We utilise 3rd party platforms to provide anonymised analytics and insights regarding platform and website performance and usage patterns of users.